springside/springside4/README.txt

   It has 4 major examples:

-  1. BootApi -- a Spring Boot based WebService application.
+  1. BootApi -- a Spring Boot based WebService application， use a P2P book library as user story.
-  2. BootApiAdvanced -- a Spring Boot based WebService application with more settings.
   3. BootWeb — a Spring Boot base Web Application
-  3. Showcase — Other Examples
+  3. Showcase — Other Advanced Examples

 -------------------------------
 Offical Site: http://springside.io